Fabio-Stohler/Macro-in-Python/README.md

 I am currently working on a solution to Krusell and Smith (1998) and endogeneous grid methods.
 At the moment the codes include:

-- Simple stochastic growth model (Value function iteration, Howard improvement algorithm, and Perturbation)
+- Simple stochastic growth model (Value function iteration, Howard improvement algorithm, Endogeneous Grid method, and Perturbation)
 - Simple RBC model with labor choice (Value function iteration, Howard improvement algorithm, and Perturbation)
-- Aiyagari model with aggregation using Monte Carlo and an invariante distribution (Value function iteration, and Howard improvement algorithm)
+- Aiyagari model with aggregation using Monte Carlo simulation and an invariante distribution (Value function iteration, and Howard improvement algorithm)